Skip to main content

 What causes hair loss?

 Many lifestyle factors and conditions may be to blame for your receding hairline.
 A dermatologist is your best bet for determining the reason for your thinning hair, especially if age isn’t the cause.
-However, this guide might help clue you into what may trigger your hair loss.
-From stress to styling woes, here are some reasons you may notice a changing mane.
+However, this guide might help give you some clues, with the possible causes ranging from stress to styling woes.

 Genetics